The Fishermen at sea.

 In 1839 at the age of 64, he exhibits The Fighting 'Temeraire' tugged to her last berth to be broken up. (see the top of the page)

 In 1840 Turner meets the critic John Ruskin, who was one of the greatest figures of the Victorian age, being a poet, artist, critic, social revolutionary and conservationist.
 He became the great champion of his work.
-Turner showed an interest in contemporary technology which showed in works such as The Fighting 'Temeraire' tugged to her last berth to be broken up and Rain, Steam and Speed.
+Turner showed an interest in contemporary technology.
+This showed in works such as The Fighting 'Temeraire' tugged to her last berth to be broken up and Rain, Steam and Speed.
 Often people were critical of the subject matter in his work and only now is it really appreciated.

 In 1846 he moves to Chelsea where he rents a property on Cheyne Walk.
 He lives with Sophia Booth under the assumed name of Admiral Booth.